What is a citizens’ assembly?

-What will the citizens’ assembly discuss?
+What did the citizens’ assembly discuss?

-We’re asking them to help answer: “What should be the next source (or sources) of water for Auckland?”
+We asked them to help answer: “What should be the next source (or sources) of water for Auckland?”

-This means that from July – September:
+From July – September:

 - The leadership will respond and explain how these recommendations will be used to make the new water infrastructure plan.